 The indicators are often compiled according to international — sometimes worldwide — standards.
 Although most data are based on international concepts and definitions there may be certain discrepancies in the methods used to compile the data.

-The data presented for the EU concerning taxes, emissions and waste have been drawn from Eurobase, Eurostat’s online database.
+The data presented for the EU and the United Kingdom concerning taxes, greenhouse gas emissions and waste have been drawn from Eurobase, Eurostat’s online database.
 Eurobase is updated regularly, so there may be differences between data appearing in this article and data that is subsequently downloaded.
-For the indicators concerning protected areas and water data have been extracted from international sources for reasons of comparability or availability.
+For the indicator concerning the consumption of hydrochlorofluorocarbons, data have been extracted from international sources for reasons of comparability or availability.

 G20 members from the rest of the world

-For the 15 non-EU G20 members, the data presented have been compiled by a number of international organisations, namely the OECD, the United Nations Environment Programme, the United Nations Framework Convention on Climate Change and the World Bank.
+For the non-EU G20 members other than the United Kingdom, the data presented have been compiled by a number of international organisations, namely the OECD, the United Nations Department of Economic and Social Affairs, the United Nations Environment Programme, the United Nations Framework Convention on Climate Change, the United Nations Statistics Division and the World Bank.
 For some of the indicators shown a range of international statistical sources are available, each with their own policies and practices concerning data management (for example, concerning data validation, correction of errors, estimation of missing data, and frequency of updating).
-In general, attempts have been made to use only one source for each indicator in order to provide a comparable dataset for the members.
+In general, attempts have been made to use only one source for each indicator in order to provide a comparable dataset for G20 members.

 Dramatic events around the world frequently propel environmental issues into the mainstream media, from wide scale floods or forest fires to other extreme weather patterns, such as hurricanes.
 The world is confronted by many environmental challenges, for example tackling climate change, preserving nature and biodiversity, or promoting the sustainable use of natural resources.
 The inter-relationship between an economy and a society on one hand and their surrounding environment on the other hand is a factor for many of these challenges and underlies the interest in sustainable growth and development, with positive economic, social and environmental outcomes.